Suspect Ovarian Cyst Even if In Menopause

 The Evolution of Diagnostic Techniques:

 Dr. Goldstein emphasizes the revolutionary impact of ultrasound technology on gynecological examinations.
-While in the past, palpation and inspection were the primary methods, today’s sophisticated sonomicroscopy reveals intricate details, uncovering normal and incidental findings like small endometriomas and dermoids.
+While in the past, palpation (the pelvic exam) and inspection (listening to your bowel sounds, and watching for abnormal fluid waves of the abdomen) were the primary methods, today’s sophisticated sonomicroscopy reveals intricate details, uncovering normal and incidental findings like small endometriomas and dermoids.
 The term “sonomicroscopy” underlines our ability to identify abnormalities that were previously invisible to the naked eye.

 Historical Perspective on Palpable Post Menopausal Ovary: